quarto-dev/quarto-web/docs/get-started/computations/_computations-jupyter.md

 gapminder_plot(2007)
 ```

-Run the updated cell then save the notebook.
+Run the modfied cell then save the notebook.
 The preview will update as follows:

 ![](images/jupyter-plotly-preview.png){.border .column-body-outset-right}

-There are a few new options used in this example including `fig-cap`, `fig-subcap`, `layout-ncol`, and `column` See the articles on [Figure Layout](/docs/authoring/figure-layout.qmd) and [Article Layout](/docs/authoring/article-layout.qmd) for additional details on these and other option related to figures and layout.
+There are a few new options used in this example including `fig-subcap`, `layout-ncol`, and `column` See the articles on [Figure Layout](/docs/authoring/figure-layout.qmd) and [Article Layout](/docs/authoring/article-layout.qmd) for additional details on these and other option related to figures and layout.